grants and funding

 What is a playground grant?

-Could you use a hand taking your playground project to the next level?
-Luckily, grants are available to give your budget a boost!
+Could you use a hand in taking your playground project to the next level?
+Speak with one of our play consultants to learn how you can leverage grant funding to give your budget a boost.

 Who can apply for a playground grant?